SELab-2/OSOC-3/files/user_manual.md

 As coaches can suggest a student for multiple projects, but a student can only work on one, conflicts can happen.
 To definitively confirm a student for a project, all conflicts involving that student will first need to be resolved.

-To see an overview of all current conflicts, click on the green button at the top right of the "Projects page".
+To see an overview of all current conflicts, click on the red button with the warning sign at the top right of the "Projects page".

 ## Detailed view of a project